const/asyncflows/readme.md

 * Application setup
 * Library or framework code

-### Default Execution Context
+### Default Vat

 When an asynchronous context is needed, but it is not clear whether the current thread has one, It is possible to use `Vat.defaultVat()` method, that return current vat, if it is present, or new daemon vat if it is not present.
-Differently from JDK, the default is a daemon vat instead for ForkJoin pool, because the framework is oriented on interaction with external services (that could block threads in some cases) rather than for CPU computations.
+Differently from JDK, the default is a daemon vat instead for ForkJoin pool, because the framework is oriented on interaction with external services (that could block threads in some cases) rather than for CPU-bound computations.

 ## Promise